Will a Heating Pad Help My Senior Cat's Arthritis and Reduce Her Howling at Night?

 Arthritis is extremely common in older cats.
 So is howling at night.
 The two are not always related.
-Most elderly cats have what veterinarians call "radiographic evidence of coxofemoral degenerative joint disease."
+Most senior cats have what veterinarians call "radiographic evidence of coxofemoral degenerative joint disease."
 That is a fancy way of saying that most cats would, if X-rays were taken of their hips, show evidence of arthritis.

 However, many (if not most) of these cats do not show significant clinical symptoms of arthritis.
 Arthritis does not seem to impact quality of life for cats as severely as it does large dogs or people.
 That's a very good thing, because the treatment options for cats with arthritis are very limited -- cats generally do not tolerate nonsteroidal anti-inflammatory drugs, which are the mainstay of arthritis treatment in dogs and people, very well.